 If you witness a snake on Council land that you believe poses a risk to the public, contact us on 1300 GOLD COAST (1300 465 326) or 07 5582 8211 to arrange an inspection.

-Queensland's native wildlife is protected by State Government nature conservation legislation.
+Queensland’s native wildlife are protected by State Government nature conservation legislation.

 To keep certain protected birds, reptiles or amphibians on your property you may need to apply for a native animal keeping licence.

 If you have an active Recreational Wildlife Licence (RWL), you can continue to use this until it expires.
 Once your active RWL expires, you will need to apply for one of the new licences.

 To find out more about permits and keeping native animals, visit the Queensland Government web page or phone 13 QGOV (13 74 68).